kean/RxNuke/README.md

 ## Going From Low to High Resolution

-Let's say you want to show a user a high-resolution image that takes a while to loads.
+Let's say you want to show a user a high-resolution image that takes a while it loads.
 You can show a spinner while the high-resolution image is downloaded, but you can improve the user experience by quickly downloading and displaying a thumbnail.

 > As an alternative, Nuke also supports progressive JPEG.
 To learn about it, see a [dedicated guide](/nuke/guides/progressive-decoding).
 {:.info}